zenorocha/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-low-code-applications/app-builder-overview.md

 ![Two separate applications are deployed for this App Builder object.](./app-builder-overview/images/01.png)

-Why use app Builder when the Liferay Forms application includes almost identical form-building capability?
+Why use App Builder when the Liferay Forms application includes almost identical form-building capability?
 If you're asking that question, you may not need the added features and flexibility App Builder provides.
 Here's an overview of the differences:

 | Capability | Liferay Forms | App Builder |
 |------------|:-------------:|:-----------:|